gallenc/solent2Public/week3/README.md

 ## webApplicationExercise2

+### getting started
+Follow the instructions on the main page of the repository to merge my new work with your repository

-### merge last weeks code
+### merge and refactor your new code from last weeks example

 This week we are looking at a more complete version of the web application we looked at last week.

-You will see we have split the project into seperate modules; model, service and web and also have a supporting UML model
+You will see we have split the project into seperate modules; model, service and web and also have a supporting UML model UMLmodel

 Each layer has object actories which the higher layer can use to access the library.